thousandlemons/Cryptography-Solver-for-Discrete-Math/README.md

 # Cryptography Solver for Discrete Math

-###*This library is also implemented on TI-84, the graphing calculator.<br>Please contact me if you need a copy of it.*
+###*This library is also implemented on TI-84, the graphing calculator.
+Please contact me if you need a copy of it.*

 ##Introduction
 This is an extensible Java API to encrypt/decrypt strings by using simple ciphers introduced in the Discrete Math module, including: